getodk/docs/odkx-src/odk-2-sync-protocol.rst

 If successful, a `PrivilegesInfo` object is returned.
 This object contains the internal user_id that identifies this user and the friendly name (full_name) of the user.
 It also provides the user's default group, if configured, and the list of privileges that the user has.

 That list will consist of `ROLE_...` and `GROUP_...` values.
-The `ROLE_...` values are predefined permissions within the ODK tools.
+The `ROLE_...` values are predefined permissions within the ODK-X tools.
 The `GROUP_...` values are user-defined and generally correspond to organizational groups to which users belong.
 This allows application designers to create workflows on the device that are appropriate for the organizational privileges of the user on that device.

 The returned object is defined as: